GiGurra/apio/README.md

 ### Server

+Then we create a server.
+We use the previously defined endpoints specifications and attach handlers to each.
+We can do this in a single source file or split/grouped into multiple files, whatever you prefer.

-Then we create a server, for example with Echo Server:
+Here is a simple example using an Echo Server:
-(but it could be any server implementation)
+(it could be any server implementation)

 ```go
 package main